MohamedBakoush/WatchVideoByLink/README.md

 - View current video/thumbnail downloads from Homepage or /saved/videos
   - If video download is unfinished
     - Option to Generate thumbnails
-    - Option to Restore damaged video using unturnc
+    - Option to Restore damaged video using untrunc
 - Video players
   - Video Type: MP4 Supports:
     - .mp4 files